Chain-of-Thought Predictive Control: Implementation Details of Network Architecture and Training

-\textbf{MLP baseline (vanilla BC)}: It is a three-layer MLP with a hidden size of $256$ and ReLU non-linearity.
-We train it with a constant learning rate of $1e-3$ with Adam optimizer with a batch size of 32 for 150K iterations (training longer leads to over-fitting even with tuned L2 regularization).
+\paragraph{Vanilla BC}: We use a Markovian policy implemented as a three-layer MLP with a hidden size of $256$ and ReLU non-linearity.
+We train it with a constant learning rate of $1e-3$ with Adam optimizer with a batch size of 32 for 150K iterations (Moving Maze), 300K iterations (Franka Kitchen) and 500K iterations (ManiSkill2).
+We find training longer leads to over-fitting even with L2 regularization.

+\paragraph{Decision Diffuser} We use the reference implementation provided by the authors of DD and make the following changes in the diffusion model: 100 diffusion steps, 20 context size, and 4 horizon length (in our experiments we found that longer performs worse).
+The diffusion and inverse-dynamics models have $\sim$1.6M parameters in total.
+Since DD works on fixed sequence lengths, we pad the start and end states during training and only the start states during inference.

+\paragraph{Diffusion Policy} We use the reference implementation provided by the authors of DP while adjusting the model size to be $\sim$1.2M parameters (comparable to other baselines and our CoTPC).

-\textbf{Decision Transformer:} We use the exact same configurations, for training and for the Transformer architecture (excluding the parts regarding key state tokens), in DT as our method.
-In our proposed model, the action decoder and key state decoder are both 2-layer MLPs of one hidden layer of size $256$ and with ReLU non-linearity.
-We train it with a learning rate of $5e-4$ (with a short warm-up period and cosine decay schedule to $5e-5$) with the Adam optimizer with a batch size of 256 for 1.8M iterations.
-We use a weight decay of $0.001$.
-We use a context size of 60 for all tasks.
-We find that our model, as well as DT that shares the same Transformer architecture and BC loss, can train much longer than others without worrying about overfitting.
+\paragraph{Decision Transformer} We adopt the \href{https://github.com/karpathy/minGPT}{minGPT} implementation and use the same set of hyperparameters for all tasks (a feature embedding size of 128 and 4 masked multi-head attention layers, each with 8 attention heads), totaling slightly greater than 1M learnable parameters.
+The action decoder is a 3-layer MLP of two hidden layers of size $256$ with ReLU non-linearity (except that for Franka Kitchen we use a 2-layer MLP of hidden size $1024$).
+We train DT with a learning rate of $5e-4$ with a short warm-up period and cosine decay schedule to $5e-5$ for all tasks (except for Franka Kitchen, whose terminal lr is $5e-6$ ) with the Adam optimizer with a batch size of $256$.
+We train for 200K iterations for Moving Maze and Franka Kitchen and train for 500K iterations for all tasks in ManiSkill2.
+We use a weight decay of $0.0001$ for all tasks but Franka Kitchen (for which we use $0.1$) and Push Chair (for which we use $0.001$).
+We use a context size of 10 for ManiSkill2 tasks, 20 for Moving Maze, and 10 for Franka Kitchen.
+We use learnable positional embedding for the state and action tokens following the DT paper.